Every Cloud: Background and composition

 Sigala worked with David Guetta and 2022 Eurovision runner-up Sam Ryder on the song "Living Without You" which was sonically reminiscent to his early hit singles.
 He opened up about how he managed to work with Sam almost before the events of Eurovision.
-He elaborated, "I was so lucky to work with Sam just before Eurovision sent him stratospheric and I’ve wanted to work with David Guetta for years, he's an absolute legend".
+He elaborated, "I was so lucky to work with Sam just before Eurovision sent him stratospheric and I've wanted to work with David Guetta for years, he's an absolute legend".
 The song was worked on by Sigala and Guetta and also given to the artists by Tom Grennan, who was the song's co-writer and was also writing for other artists like Westlife and Clean Bandit.

 Promotion and release

 The album was announced for pre-order on 21 October 2022 and was made available for CD, vinyl and cassette formats.
 The track list also revealed that Sigala's previously released single "We Got Love", featuring Ella Henderson, did not make the final cut of the album.
 Sigala said on his social media, "I've worked so hard on this album and can't wait for it to be out."
-He also announced he will embark on a UK tour to promote the album in March 2023.
+He also announced he would embark on a UK tour to promote the album in March 2023.